Loehr-Daniels Study Course

 somewhere else.

-third emergent was that form of ambulatory life we call animal.
-Here is a
+emergent was that form of ambulatory life we call animal.
+Here is a capacity

-capacity for choosing one’s environment that is not found among plants.
-Plants
+for choosing one’s environment that is not found among plants.
+Plants are

-are rooted, animals move around.
-This means an animal can move away to escape
+rooted, animals move around.
+This means an animal can move away to escape an

 intelligence, even the appearance of a definite brain to direct the individual,